romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 After creating the initial Product Backlog, you will have a much clearer picture of the MVP you are going to build and therefore, you will be in a better position to present it to developers.

 ###2.2.
-Estimating all User Stories in the backlog based on effort points
+Estimate all User Stories in the backlog based on effort points

 Once you have created your initial Product Backlog and prioritized the User Stories, it is time to have the first Product Backlog Refinement meeting with the Scrum Team (which includes the Development Team).
 Our goal would be to estimate all User Stories in the Backlog, but instead of time we will be using effort points.
 Each User Story will have X points.
 A common approach is to use the Fibonacci scale for those points.